Wear a mask in public spaces to tackle ‘tidal wave’ of flu, NHS leader says

 “So let’s not have the strike next week and let’s carry on talking and get to a good place where resident doctors and the Government feel like there’s a good solution.”

-The UK Health Security Agency (UKHSA) has also called on people to get a flu jab.

-UKHSA data suggests this year’s vaccine is providing good protection even though a drifted influenza A(H3N2) strain – dubbed super flu – is currently dominating cases in England.
+UKHSA data suggests this year’s vaccine is providing good protection against flu even though a drifted influenza A(H3N2) strain – dubbed super flu – is currently dominating cases in England.

 The number of people in hospital with flu in England is at a record level for this time of year.